“Admits a density/distribution”¶

 The most basic sort of probability, .
 Contrast with the conditional distribution or the joint .

 A likelihood function in which some variable has been marginalised out (removed by summation).

 Maximum a posteriori estimation.
-A type of point estimate.
+A point estimate for the parameters , given the observations .
 Can be seen as a regularization of MLE since it also incorporates a prior distribution.
-Uses Bayes rule to incorporate a prior over the parameters and find the parameters that are most likely given the data (rather than the other way around).
+Uses Bayes’ rule to incorporate a prior over the parameters and find the parameters that are most likely given the data (rather than the other way around).
 Unlike with MLE (which is a bit of a simplification), the most likely parameters given the data are exactly what we want to find.

 Where is the prior for the parameters.

 Note that in the equation above the denominator vanishes since it does not depend on .

 Maximum likelihood estimation (MLE)¶

 Finds the set of parameters that are most likely, given the data .
 Since priors over parameters are not taken into account unless MAP estimation is taking place, this is equivalent to finding the parameters that maximize the probability of the data given the parameters: